 In writing, different writing markers are used.
 These writing markers include:

 - the use of punctuation

 Encourage the development of these understandings through talking and listening and writing.

 Determine what students know about sentences by asking probing questions.

-The teacher writes a simple sentence on the board and the students have to work out what the sentence says.
-The teacher then models the grammatical changes necessary to alter the statement into a command and a question.
-The teacher then writes the sentences on the interactive whiteboard using the punctuation markers.
+Write a simple sentence on the board.
+Students have to work out what the sentence says.
+Model the grammatical changes necessary to alter the statement into a command and a question.
+Write the sentences on the board using the punctuation markers.
 Students identify what was the same and what was different about the sentences.

 Students work in pairs.
 One student reads their narrative to the other student.
 The second student devises a number of questions to ask about the narrative.
-The teacher supports the pairs as they work on developing questions around the texts.
+Support the pairs as they work on developing questions around the texts.

 The students answer the questions their buddy has asked.